tembio/medtronic/README.md

                 If the callback doesn't raise any exception we confirm eveything is fine and the message will be removed from the queue.

   The tests for this classes are more **integration test** rather than unit tests.
-  I create a rabbit instance with docker and destroy it for every test, which is slow.
+  I created a rabbit instance with docker and destroy it for every test, which is slow.
   An alternative would have been having a testing instance of rabbit, but I think this would be easier for you to run.

 * **reporters.py**: This classes are the ones in charge of sending the information to wherever we need, in the